Gary Ellerson: Post NFL career

-Media/radio/TV
+Sports Media: TV/Radio/Podcast

 Ellerson's began his media career working part-time at WISN (ABC affiliate) in Milwaukee, where he served as co-host of a postgame show – a rare live TV program that accepted phone calls from viewers.

 Ellerson then moved to WSSP radio 2005 where Ellerson was a co-hosts on the station's midday sports talk program, The Wendy's Big Show, alongside Steve "Sparky" Fifer and Pro Football Hall of Famer LeRoy Butler.
 Immediately following every Packers game, Ellerson co-hosted the Green & Gold Postgame Show on WSSP.
 WSSP 1250 AM went off the air on August 16, 2022.

+Currently Ellerson can be found on various types of Broadcast media throughout the state of Wisconsin and around the world.

-Ellerson can also be found on the Spectrum News Roundtable with Dennis Krause and LeRoy Butler, talking Packers twice weekly during the Packers season.
+In television media, Ellerson co-hosts the Spectrum News sports show Roundtable with Dennis Krause and LeRoy Butler, talking Packers twice weekly during the Packers season.
+Following each Packers game, Ellerson and Krause team up for the Packers Post Game on Spectrum News.
 He also hosts his own weekly program on Milwaukee's CBS 58, Chalk Talk with Gary Ellerson.

-On September 9, 2022, it was announced that Ellerson will be joining the Good Karma Brands launch of the Tundra Trio Radio Network which will air Green Bay Packers content across 94.5 ESPN (WKTI-FM) and Newsradio 620 WTMJ in Milwaukee and 100.5 ESPN (WTLX-FM) in Madison.
+Regarding radio media, on September 9, 2022, it was announced that Ellerson will be joining the Good Karma Brands launch of the Tundra Trio Radio Network which will air Green Bay Packers content across 94.5 ESPN (WKTI-FM) and Newsradio 620 WTMJ in Milwaukee and 100.5 ESPN (WTLX-FM) in Madison.
 Among his responsibilities, Ellerson will cohost a Packers pregame show with Greg Matzek.

+In October 2022, Ellerson and Butler launched a podcast called "Leap 36: The Podcast" that can be found on all podcast platforms.

 Ellerson has been a part of three Wisconsin Broadcasters' Association award-winning teams, one with Milwaukee's CBS 58 in 2009 for Best Sportscast for Television Large Market and twice with WSSP 1250AM for Best Radio Show for Large Market Radio - News/Talk, first in 2010 and then again in 2020.

 IMDb records Ellerson as appearing in 4 NFL games during the 1986 and 1987 seasons, as well as the NFL Draft.
 Ellerson also appeared in The 60 Yard Line 2017 film.

-Gary-isms

-Formerly Ellerson started each radio show with his signature phrase "What's Crackin' Milwaukee?"

-On WSSP 1250AM The Fan, Ellerson was often heard using the expressions "You People", "Joker", and "What's his name", while also serenading listeners with his renditions of famous songs during Gary-oke.